730 Campus Crisis and Emergency Management

 6. Department/office heads should establish appropriate procedures within their work units to facilitate EOP implementation.

-7. On an annual basis, the President or Designee, in consultation with the CMT, will review the EOP and update/modify the EOP as necessary.
+7. The President or Designee, in consultation with the CMT, will annually review the EOP and update/modify it as necessary.

 IV.
 Emergency Management Roles